Elder Law in Wisconsin delivers knowledge and resources for Wisconsin elder law attorneys.

-Elder law attorneys have a common challenge: keeping up with the constant changes in their field.
-As one experienced lawyer told me while I was writing a Wisconsin Lawyer article, “There’s a lot of information out there, but you can’t read it all and practice elder law and make a living.”
+Elder law attorneys have a common challenge: keeping up with the constant changes in our field.
+As one experienced lawyer told me, “There’s a lot of information out there, but you can’t read it all and practice elder law and make a living.”

 It was exciting to work on the books so many Wisconsin lawyers use and rely on in their practices.
 My job was to work with attorney authors, update and improve the books, and develop new books.
 I got to think big-picture and sweat the details.
 I loved it.

-I never shook my desire to write, edit, and publish, though.
+Although my career soon led me into private practice and elder law, I never shook my desire to edit and publish.
 I had lots of ideas as an attorney editor about how to publish useful information for lawyers.
 Now I have lots of ideas about the resources I wish existed as a young, new elder law attorney.

+I believe in learning, that there’s no question that can’t be answered with good, creative research.
+And I believe in writing, that the written word has great power to help people.
 That’s why Elder Law in Wisconsin exists.
-It’s my project to write and publish the things I want for my own practice.
+It’s my project to learn, write, and publish the things I want for my own practice.
 I hope it will prove useful for yours, too.